Do Chameleons Bite? How Poisonous Is Chameleon

 Because they are not naturally violent but chameleons would rather escape a situation than bite someone.

 Proper handling techniques and creating a stress-free environment for these creatures can help prevent any potential biting.
 If you do get bitten then it is advisable to clean the area with mild soap and water to prevent any risk of infection even though the risk from a chameleon bite is minimal.
+You can also know more about Does a chameleon bite hurt?

 Do Chameleons Have Teeth?